-Synchronized - By selecting Synchronized, all nodes in the network will periodically synchronize their time clocks to a beacon that is broadcasted by the WSDA gateway.
-Each beacon contains a UTC timestamp, allowing nodes to timestamp their collected data within an accuracy of +/- 50 us.
+Synchronized - All nodes in the network will periodically synchronize their time clocks to a beacon that is broadcast each second by the WSDA gateway.
+Each beacon contains a UTC timestamp, allowing nodes to align their collected data within an accuracy of +/- 50 us.
 Each node will also buffer data and transmit this data in time-slots allocated prior to sampling.
 Using time-slots assures the transmissions will not "collide", or corrupt each other.
 It also provides a means for efficiently scaling the size of the network to allow as much data throughput as possible.
+Deselect Synchronized if low latency, or the lowest power at slow sample rates, is required.